Notary Education provided by the Clermont County Law Library

 A Notary’s duty is to attest to the genuineness of any deeds or writings in order to render them available as evidence of the facts therein contained.
-The Commission of a Notary Public is not a license to practice law.
+The commission of a notary public is not a license to practice law.
 A notary should not draft legal documents or offer legal advice.

-- Return the pages, completed in full, with original signatures, as instructed on the cover sheet to: Judges’ Notary Committee , c/o Law Library, 270 E. Main Street, Room A201, Batavia, Ohio 45103.
+- Return application with payment to: Clermont County Law Library , c/o Law Library, 270 E. Main Street, Room A201, Batavia, Ohio 45103.

 Questions please call us at (513)-732-7359.